1Crazymoney/ITIN/ITIN.md

 Accounts `A={a1,a2,...}` on a blockchain system `S` are representations of entities that initiate or are involved in transactions `txi`.
 Note that we do not directly relate an account to a single public key or private key but allow 1-to-n and n-to-1 relationships.
 In fact, an account is rather defined as the units through which entities are able to interact on a blockchain system through their involvement in transactions.
 Thereby, these entities may be able to control multiple accounts with the same private key or an account may only be controlled through multiple private keys (possibly held by different entities).
 We continue assuming that any account `ai` can be unambiguously identified within `S` through its (account) address.
 More specifically, for any two accounts `ai` and `ak` on blockchain system `S` and with addresses `di` and `dk` it holds that if `i != k` then `di != dk`.

-smart contracts `SC` are computer programs stored in a blockchain system `S` where the outcome of executing the smart contract (or a specific function thereof) may lead to an update of the blockchain `C`.
+smart contracts are computer programs stored in a blockchain system `S` where the outcome of executing the smart contract (or a specific function thereof) may lead to an update of the blockchain `C`.
 Such a smart contract is always created under a specific account `ai` which we refer to as the contract creating account.

 Turning to the concept of a token, we apply the very generic ISO definition according to which a token is a “digital asset that represents a collection of entitlements” [1].
 For the purpose of this document this definition shall include cryptocurrencies, colored coins, utility tokens, security tokens and more generally all kinds of fungible, non-fungible, and hybrid tokens.
+We distinguish three types of tokens: native tokens (1), fungible tokens (2), and non-fungible tokens (3).
+Native tokens, as the name suggests, are native to the blockchain system they are defined in and provide a core function to the system without which the system would not function.
+As a result, native tokens are defined at and exist since the launch of blockchain system or, in other words, with the system's genesis block `b0`.
+On the other hand, both fungible and non-fungible tokens are deployed on the blockchain system at a later point in time or with a block `bi, i>0`, respectively.

-A new token may be created with and defined by a smart contract but this does not necessarily have to be the case.
-However, a new token is always created from a specific account `ai` which we denote the token creating account and the respective account address the token address `di`.
-In general, a token creating account and a specific token are related by a 1-to-many relationship indicating that multiple tokens may be created under a single token creating account.
+A non-native token is always created from a specific account `ai` which we denote the token creating account and the respective account address the token address `di`.
+The token creating account can be, but does not necessarily have to be, a smart contract in which case this smart contract is referred to as the token contract.
+In general, a token creating account and a token are related by a 1-to-many relationship indicating that multiple tokens may be created under a single token creating account.
 As a result, tokens do not have unique token addresses.
 We shall thus assume that at its creation a token symbol `mi` is assigned to the token that is unique for all tokens created under a specific token creating account.
 Hence, a token may be identified by the combination of its token address and token symbol or the tuple `(di, mi)`, respectively.

 Furthermore, a token may be divided into a number of interchangeable units such that we call the token a fungible token.
 Or, a token may represent a collection of individual digital assets each with its distinct characteristics and entitlements in which case the token is called a non-fungible token.
 In order to identify individual assets in a non-fungible token those are associated with a sub-identifier `ui`, the token sub-address, such that the combination of token address, symbol and sub-address or the triple `(di, mi, ui)`, respectively, serves as identifier.